github-education-resources/graduation/_data/dheerajponnaganti/dheerajponnaganti.md

 name: Dheeraj P
 institution: GITAM UNIVERSITY
 profile_pic: dheeraj.jpg
-quote: You're ready for this world when you become capable of self-learning
+quote: You are ready for this world when you become capable of self learning
 github_user: dheerajponnaganti
 ---